StoicLoofah/my-nanowrimo-novel/novel/7_choosing_sides.md

 ---

-"Okay, you have to explain: what made you make up your mind?", asked Mareak as they toasted each others' pints in the warmth of the Burned Skillet.
+"Okay, you have to explain: what made you make up your mind?" asked Mareak as they toasted each others' pints in the warmth of the Burned Skillet.

 "I don't know," said Darella.
 "I thought long and hard about it, and I realized that I was thinking about it all wrong.